 Since Gilead Sciences refuses to license the drug for animals, that slammed the door on the possibility of “officially” using GS-441524 to treat FIP.
 Cat lovers, though, are nothing if not purr-sistent and a handful of kitties have found other outlets for the drug.
 Since it is NOT an FDA-approved treatment, FIP treatment with GS-441524 is considered an off-label option.

 There are a number of sources now offering the drug for sale.
 These are unregulated online sources and Dr. Pedersen cautions in this post that they vary in terms of drug concentrations and purity.
-Products may be labeled in creative ways to get past legal issues.
-Because they’re technically black market products circumventing the licensed tested products, veterinarians may not be able legally to help you or may require a signed release.
+They may label products in creative ways to get past legal issues.
+Because they’re technically black market products circumventing the licensed tested products, veterinarians may require a signed release.
 If you suspect FIP, please work with a veterinarian to ensure the best possible outcome.